awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 **To use the command line to start the CloudWatch agent on an Amazon EC2 instance**
 + In this command, `-a fetch-config` causes the agent to load the latest version of the CloudWatch agent configuration file, and `-s` starts the agent\.

-  Linux: If you saved the configuration file in the Systems Manager Parameter Store, enter the following:
+  Linux and macOS: If you saved the configuration file in the Systems Manager Parameter Store, enter the following:

   ```
   sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c ssm:configuration-parameter-store-name
   ```

-  Linux: If you saved the configuration file on the local computer, enter the following command\.
+  Linux and macOS: If you saved the configuration file on the local computer, enter the following command\.
 Replace *configuration\-file\-path* with the path to the agent configuration file\.
 This file is called `config.json` if you created it with the wizard, and might be called `amazon-cloudwatch-agent.json` if you created it manually\.

   ```
   sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:configuration-file-path